 My childhood bedroom was on the second story of the house which now belongs to my mother.
 The room was against the outer wall so that the slope of the roof was that of the ceiling of my bedroom.
-In winter, it was always the coldest room in the house.
+In winter it was always the coldest room in the house.
 I used to sleep while dressed in flannel pants, a sweater, a hat, and wool socks.
-At night, I listened to the ancient hydronic heating system worm its way through the space of the farm house, as the pipes rattled and clanked in the walls with the coming temperature.
+At night I listened to the ancient hydronic heating system worm its way through the space of the farm house, as the pipes rattled and clanked in the walls with the coming temperature.
 It would sound without warning, a mad drum strike from a crawl space, followed by a sudden return to quiet.

-With the dissolution of my closet memoir, I lost a connection to that young man who scrawled his heart on the walls, and later attempted to cover up his expression of memory.
+With the dissolution of my closet memoir I lost a connection to that young man who scrawled his heart on the walls and later attempted to cover up his expression of memory.
 This version of myself isn’t recorded in photographs or video.
-In my early teens, none of my friends owned cameras.
+In my early teens none of my friends owned cameras.
 All that I have are selections of scenes I can barely recall in their original context.
-These are days that play like Super 8 film in my mind at night sometimes, and I take on the mantle of when I had misaligned teeth and curly frizzy hair.
-I can see it as clearly as a dream, rushing through afternoons spent afternoons with Kim played back at the wrong speed.
-All at once I can relive when I bought my first pair of Chuck Taylor sneakers, and I asked her to sign them in permanent marker.
+These are days that play like Super 8 film in my mind at night sometimes, and in the haze of a few mundane drinks I take on the persona of when I had misaligned teeth and curly frizzy hair.
+I can see it as clearly as a dream, rushing through afternoons spent with Kim played back at the wrong speed.
+All at once I am reliving when I bought my first pair of Chuck Taylor sneakers, and I asked Kim to sign them in permanent marker.
 Then it is some time later, and I can feel the spit thick in my mouth on a hot afternoon when Kim kissed me after an afternoon spent at the beach after school in the springtime.
 Like unmarked film spools, I can’t be sure of any date or time, something my former self tried to remedy.
 But it’s the mundane moments he forgot to record, the trips to the beach or sleepovers at friends’ houses when our minds were light with consequence.
 Without any physical record, I can’t be entirely sure these scenes really existed in the midsummer’s haze I remember them.
 I checked my stories with those involved in my youth, which for most was the first time I’d spoken to them in half a decade.
 I found that only some of them even have hints of the same memories.
 Those that did remember might respond knowingly when prompted, but it’s easy to suggest such a romanticized memory, even in my own head.
 For all I know, these might be the remains of another man’s childhood who I myself dreamed up.
 If my former self is indeed someone else, who’s to say he isn’t my creation?
 My myth?
 He drifts from my mind ghost in my hometown with misaligned teeth and frizzy hair.
 He once held on to the ink in the pine boards of my mother’s old house, before I tore him off with sandpaper, along with the skin on the top of my left index and middle fingers.

 When I was twenty-two years old, a week or so after Christmas, my mother told me my childhood home was haunted.
 She told me suddenly while we were sitting in the living room my father used to call “the man room” because of its dark wood grain walls and floor, and the central fireplace.
 He associated it with, I suppose, some older myth of a great patriarch’s study.
 I always found it a little ironic then, that the heirlooms and rustic accoutrements were all purchased at various antique markets around the North East.
 None of it had been made old by us, and the spirit of the place was a construct, rather than the accumulation a family growing older.